leniad/dsp-emulator/DSP small guide/DSP Emulator small guide.md

 <img src="dsp_config3.jpg" width="50%" height="50%">

 Here you can select the controls for all systems.
-If you have joystick(s) connected, you can select the device from the joystick list.
+If you have joystick(s) connected, you can select the device from the joystick list.<br>
 If keyboard is selected and you want to change a control, just press the button and a new window will be show.
 Select the key from the virtual keyboard.

 <img src="dsp_config_key.jpg" width="50%" height="50%">